optimizely/fullstack-labs/packages/react-sdk/README.md

 ```

+Note: `variables` is a [feature of Optimizely FullStack](https://docs.developers.optimizely.com/full-stack/docs/define-feature-variables) and is not available in Optimizely Rollouts.

 # Installation

 To use the `ReactSDK` components, you must use the [`@optimizely/js-web-sdk`](../js-web-sdk/), which is an API-compatible SDK wrapper built on top of the existing `@optimizely/javascript-sdk`. `@optimizely/js-web-sdk` adds API methods to enable better functionality (asynchronous loading and render blocking) with the ReactSDK.